International Relations

 By majoring in International Relations, students should gain an understanding of:

-• How these disciplines inform the study of the evolution of the modern international system and particular issue areas in contemporary international relations, such as international security, international political economy, international law and organizations, and protection of the environment.
+• Acquire more detailed and multidisciplinary understanding of the historical background and current concerns in key international issue areas, such as international security, international political economy, international law and organizations, and protection of the environment.

-• Basic research methods in history and the social sciences, including both qualitative and quantitative methods.
+• Learn how to design and implement a research project in history and the social sciences using both qualitative and quantitative methods.

-• Foreign language at the intermediate level of proficiency or above.
+• Attain foreign language proficiency at the intermediate level or above.

 Faculty

-This area of study is administered by the Department of International Relations:
+This area of study is administered by the Program in International Relations:

 Sarah Adelman, Professor of Economics

-Jeremy King, Professor of History, Teaching Fall Only
+Jeremy King, Professor of History, Teaching Spring Only

 Katherine Lande, Professor of Economics

-Andy Reiter, Professor of Politics and International Relations
+Andy Reiter, Professor of Politics and International Relations, On Leave 2025-2026

-Nieves Romero-Díaz, Professor of Spanish on the Alumnae Foundation, Teaching Fall Only
+Nieves Romero-Díaz, Professor of Spanish on the Alum Foundation

 Serin Houston, Associate Professor of Geography and International Relations

-Christopher Mitchell, Associate Professor of International Relations and Politics, Teaching Fall Only
+Christopher Mitchell, Associate Professor of International Relations and Politics

 Dylan Shepardson, Robert L. Rooke Associate Professor of Mathematics